wp-plugins/bulk-watermark/readme.txt

 = 1.1 =
 * re-arranged layout of admin page
 * changed behavior of directory selector so it does not automatically list all files in uploads root which caused issues on sites with very large numbers of files

+= 1.2 =
+* added more debug info to help with troubleshooting